apache/cloudstack-docs-rn/source/about.rst

 * Improved support for Java 8 for building artifacts/modules, packaging, and in the systemvm template.
 * A faster console proxy startup and service availability.
-* A new Debian 9 based systemvm template that patches systemvm without requiring reboot.
+* A new Debian 9 based smaller systemvm template that patches systemvm without requiring reboot.
 * Several optimizations and improvements to the virtual router including better support for redundant virtual routers and strongswan provided s2s and remote access vpn.